 - Over-the-counter pain medications (like ibuprofen or acetaminophen) as directed on the label

-- Cold compress (which can reduce swelling as well as pain)
+- Cold compress or ice pack (which can reduce swelling as well as pain)

 Keep in mind that just because you’re able to manage the pain temporarily doesn’t mean you should put off scheduling an appointment with us.
 Pain is your body’s way of letting you know that something is wrong.
 It couldn’t hurt to have Dr. Hermen take a look at your mouth and find out how to get your smile back in tip-top shape.

 What Should Go In a Dental Emergency Kit?

 You may think that dental emergencies will never happen to you, but unfortunately, one out of every six Americans will experience one each year.
 If you find yourself in this situation, it can help immensely to be prepared ahead of time.
 One easy way to do that is to create a few dental emergency kits and store them in easily accessible places, such as your car’s glove compartment, your bathroom cabinet, and even your desk at work.
 Include the following items:

 - Gauze pads or handkerchief

 Will My Toothache Get Better On Its Own?

 In the vast majority of cases, dental problems like toothaches actually worsen over time instead of getting better.
 Unlike other medical issues like a broken bone or the common cold, your body cannot heal broken tooth enamel or infected gum tissue on its own.
 The longer you go without treatment, the worse your issue will become, and the more time-consuming (and expensive) treatment you’ll require.
 If you want to avoid increased costs and get out of pain as quickly as possible, call us right away!